gwierzchowski/datconv/README.rst

 ==================================

-**Datconv** is a program designed to perform configurable comversion of file with data in one format to file with data in another format.
+**Datconv** is a program designed to perform configurable comversion of file with data in one format to file with data in another format or database.

 Program should be run using Python 2.7 or Python 3.x interpretter.
 It also requires installation of external packages: ``lxml``, ``PyYAML``.
 For more information see